-The main results on the estimation of direct effects using the proposed D-optimal Bayesian designs ($D^B$) are summarized below. \begin{itemize} \item{\textbf{For $t=p=4$ when the response is binary :}} Williams design is as efficient as $D^B$ and is seen to perform the best under both CS and AR(1) correlation structures for a reduced as well as a full model. \item {\textbf{For $p=t=2$ when the response is Poisson distributed:}} Design \{$AB, BA$\} has the highest efficiency in a reduced model framework while for a full model, design \{$AB, BA, AA, BB$\} is most efficient.
-Both designs have equivalent efficiency as $D^B$ for the respective models. \item {\textbf{For $p=3, t=2$ when the response is Gamma distributed:}} For a reduced model, design \{$AAB$, $ABA$, $BBA$, $BAA$ \} is the $D$-optimal Bayesian design under CS structure for correlation $\alpha<0.6$.
-While for higher values of $\alpha$, design \{$AAB$, $BBA$ \} is the $D$-optimal Bayesian design.
-For AR(1) correlation structure, design \{$ABA, BAB$\} turn out to be the $D$-optimal Bayesian design.
-While for a full model, under CS structure, design \{$ABB, BAA, AAB, BBA$\} is the $D$-optimal Bayesian design.
-Under AR(1) correlation structure, $D^B$ is same as in case of CS structure for $\alpha<0.2$, but for $0.2\leq\alpha\leq0.5$, it gives more proportions (70\%) to $AAB$ and $BBA$.
-For higher values of $\alpha$, $D^B$ utilizes $AAB$ and $BBA$ with more than 80\% weight and rest to \{$ABB$, $BAB$\}. \end{itemize} In many biological experiments while studying the effect of drugs, the response measured may not be binary in nature but say ordinal.
+In case of full model, design $D_{a}$ (treatment sequences $\{ABB,BAA,AAB,BBA\}$ with equal proportions) is equally efficient as $D^{B}$, and performs better than $D_{b}$ and $D_{c}$. \end{itemize} In many biological experiments while studying the effect of drugs, the response measured may not be binary in nature but say ordinal.